LLM-based Zero-shot Triple Extraction for Automated Ontology Generation from Software Engineering Standards: Related Work

 This work \cite{kommineni2024human} works on a semi-automated workflow for knowledge graph construction, assisted by LLMs (such as ChatGPT 3.5).
 Human-in-the-loop is involved in different stages of their LLM-supported pipeline.
 Their approach relies on collecting competency questions to create an ontology and to fill the data in the ontology.
 They apply their methodology to creating an ontology and KGs about deep learning (DL) methodologies extracted from scholarly publications in the biodiversity domain.

 Gong et al. \cite{gong2021prompt} propose ZS-SKA, an approach for prompt-based zero-shot RTE, and apply semantic knowledge augmentation to recognize unseen relations.
 Their data augmentation is through translating a sentence from its original seen relation to a new unseen relation using an analogy.
 In the word level, they use top-10 similar words as candidates for new words.
 Like our work, theirs operates in a zero-shot setting; yet, their datasets (e.g., FewRel) for evaluation are sentence-level with predefined relation sets \cite{han2018fewrel}.
 In contrast, our study targets SES with open-set relations, article-level with multiple paragraphs and higher noise, and focuses on extracting entity–relation triples.
-The workflow of our method extracts terms (nouns and adjectives) and verbs, and then generates relations employing LLMs.